Getting Here and Getting Around

 - Flagstaff Pulliam Airport is served by American Airlines; several flights leave daily.

 The state also boasts more than 80 public and private airports.
-For information about these airports, visit Arizona Department of Transportation – Airport Info.
+For information about these airports, visit the Arizona Department of Transportation—Airport Development.

 Driving in Arizona is no different than driving in any other state.
 Be sure to wear your seatbelt and follow the traffic signs.
 To ensure your safety, be aware of the following information: